sara-nl/EAR-harvest-heterogenous-energy-plugin/src/library/README.md

 -----------------------------------
 This way doesn't make use of any cluster job scheduler, so a couple scripts are provided to make it easy that task.
 You can launch these scripts with empty parameters to view it's usage.

-0) In case the daemon is not running in the node, execute the script `etc/scripts/running/ssh_daemon_start` by typing `./ssh_daemon_start computing_node1 1`, where `computing_node1` is the node name where the daemon will be launched and the last number the default *P_STATE*.
+0) In case the daemon is not running in the node, execute the script `etc/scripts/running/ssh_daemon_start` by typing `./ssh_daemon_start computing_node1 1 /tmp`, where `computing_node1` is the node name where the daemon will be launched and the last number the default *P_STATE*.
 It also accepts a file containing the list of nodes where you want to wake that daemon.
+The last parameter is the place where the data base files will be stored.
 1) In the same folder, execute the `mpi_exec.sh` script to launch the job.
 In example `./mpi_exec.sh computing_node1 28 28 MONITORING_ONLY`, where both numbers are the MPI processes and the MPI's per node, an the last one is the policy.

 Stored files